 Stomach sleepers will need a thin and soft pillow because we aim to keep your head close to the mattress.
 If you keep your head elevated, your spine will lose its aligned and relaxed position.
 If possible, choose a compressible fill, such as natural down.
 Breathable fabric is also a plus since you will breathe through your pillow most of the time.

 Extra tip: sleeping on your stomach hurts your lower back.
-Try to switch to side sleeping position and hug a body pillow if you need to feel some pressure against your chest.
+Try to switch to a side sleeping position and hug a body pillow if you need to feel some pressure against your chest.

 Pillow for all-around or combo sleepers